Brainhack-Donostia/brainhack-donostia.github.io/projects.md

 ---
 layout: page
 title: Projects
-permalink: $link
+permalink: /projects/
 ---

 **Got a project idea?
 Submit!
-Project submissions for Brainhack Donostia 2021 are now OPEN!**
+Project submissions for Brainhack Donostia 2022 are now OPEN!**

 **[Contact us](https://brainhack-donostia.github.io/contact/) if you are not sure about your project being eligible, or don't know how to fill in the submission form.**